sanjithganesa/DataStructures_MultipleHashing/README.md

 one could use this same project or fork it and update this to a new project.

 there is no copyrights for this so one could use it under their domain.

+(Since all the dependencies were removed while upload  do install them before working on it on localhost )